java-rnrr/getting-started/_posts/2019-06-02-bw3-intro-to-git.md

 ---
 layout: post
-title: "Week 3 Advanced: TBD"
+title: "Week 3 Beginner: Introduction to Git"
-description: TBD
+description: Provides a reference to the most commonly used git functions
 ---

+### Git Workflow

+### Cloning a Repository

+### Creating a Branch

-### Prerequisites
+### Commiting Updates